TimothyW553/TimothyW553/README.md

 - 📚 Computer Science at the University of Waterloo, Class of 2026
 - 🔭 Interested in Algorithms and Data Structures
 - 🏊 Swimming, ping pong, biking
+- 💪 Bronze at Canadian Computing Olympiad, Hack the North 2022 Winner

 **Languages:** C++, Java, Python, C, JavaScript, Dart, HTML & CSS